rickellis/ConkyMatic/README.md

 ## Requirements
 * A __Linux__ installation with __Conky__ installed.

-* __ImageMagick__ to generate the color palette PNG and weather icons.
-You can install ImageMagick using your preferred package manager. __Note:__ If you have __Inkscape__ is installed, ConkyMatic will use it for the weather icon rendering since it has better SVG handling.
+* __ImageMagick__ to generate the color palette PNG and weather icons. __Note:__ If you have __Inkscape__ is installed, ConkyMatic will use it for the weather icon rendering since it has better SVG handling.
 However, ImageMagick is still necessary for the palette generation.

 * __Curl__ to download JSON weather data.
-You can install Curl using your preferred package manager.

 * __Roboto Font__.
 The default Conky template uses [Roboto](https://www.dafont.com/roboto.font).